zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                 bundles.IgnoreList.Ignore("*.intellisense.js");
                 bundles.IgnoreList.Ignore("*-vsdoc.js");
                 bundles.IgnoreList.Ignore("*.debug.js", OptimizationMode.WhenEnabled);

+				// enforce bundling and usage of *.min.* files even in debug mode
+				// BundleTable.EnableOptimizations = true;
             }
     * If the Kendo UI JavaScript files are in **~/Scripts/kendo/{version}** and the CSS files are in **~/Content/kendo/{version}** where **{version}** is the current Kendo UI version (e.g. 2012.3.1315):